 I’m answering these concerns (plus more) today.
 So, stick around for a couple of minutes.
 I recommend reading this from top to bottom.
 But, if you want to skip sections, you can always tap on the bullets below.

 - 3 reasons your knees hurt from playing golf

 - Can you play golf with a knee injury?

-Why do my knees hurt golfing?
+Why do my knees hurt while playing golf?

 It all boils down to issues with either of these 3 things

 - Your knee’s anatomy

 - Your swing mechanics, and

 Your knee is a synovial joint, meaning it’s one of the most moveable joints in your body.
 As a synovial joint, part of its anatomy is a capsule that houses cartilage and fluid.
 In turn, this reduces friction during activity.
 (2)

 All the movements of your knee are then stabilized by ligaments and menisci.